 Alessandro has worked in product development and was responsible for large implementations of the company's wealth management solution at Tier 1 banks.

 Before establishing Finantix, he was a consultant specialising in the areas of process management, collaboration and CRM.

 Alessandro studied philosophy and Artificial Intelligence (at the time of the first wave of AI) at both UCLA (Los Angeles) and LMU (Munich).
 He has a passion for financial technologies, languages and history.

 Chief Operating Officer

-Mike Toole is group chief operating officer of Artorius Wealth, an ambitious multi-family and wealth manager established in 2014 that is now growing quickly in the UK and Switzerland.
-He has been building a multi-jurisdictional client proposition and infrastructure, addressing the associated opportunities and issues that arise.
-Previously, he was a partner at accountancy firm Baker Tilly, where he was group operations director for the financial management and investment businesses.
-Mike has 12 years’ experience in financial services and banking, including with KPMG, Santander and UK mutual societies.
-He was also involved in founding a Saudi family office and managing a substantial private equity portfolio.
+Mike is Co- Founder and currently group chief operating officer of Artorius, a wealth manager that has shown strong growth since its inception in 2014.
+Mike has been the architect behind a model that delivers a multi-jurisdictional client-centric wealth-planning proposition underpinned by a strong governance infrastructure.
+Mike was previously a partner at accountancy firms RSM and Baker Tilly, where he was group operations director for the financial management and investment businesses.
+Prior to this he has years’ experience in financial services and banking with KPMG, Santander and UK mutual societies.
+He also helped found a Saudi family office and managed a substantial private equity portfolio.

 Lead Wealth Management Business Model Transformation and Thought Leader for Europe